KILTprotocol/docs/docs/concepts/04_credentials/02_ctypes.md

   {ctypeSchema}
 </CodeBlock>

-The CType schema is afterwards wrapped into the full CType object:
+The CType schema is afterwards hashed to generate its own identifier, and it becomes the full CType object:

 <CodeBlock className="language-json" title="Full CType example">
   {ctype}